 2. Brain impaired.
 A study by the Alzheimer’s Association found that sleeping too much-worsened brain function over a 6 year period.
 Women who slept an average of 9 or more hours per night displayed changes in their brain on par with aging 2 years.
 The brain is always on, sleeping too many hours doesn’t allow the brain to function as it should be compared to when completing daily activities.

 3. Risk of diabetes increases.
 Researchers in Quebec found that people who slept 9 or more hours regularly were twice as likely to develop type 2 diabetes over a period of 6 years.
 When your body enters deep sleep, nervous system activity slows down and the body isn’t able to maintain sufficient glucose levels.

 4. Early death.
 Not to frighten you but it’s important to recheck your sleep pattern to avoid this risk.
 In 2010, researchers found an increased risk of dying – of many causes – from being a long sleeper.
 Sleeping more than 9 hours was associated with 1.3 times greater risk of death.

 What can you do if you sleep too much?

 You found out that you may suffer from excessive sleeping.
-Here are some tips of how you can create a sleep pattern that allows you maintain a healthier sleep regime and get down to the average sleeping time per night.
+Here are some tips on how you can create a sleep pattern that allows you to maintain a healthier sleep regime and get down to the average sleeping time per night.

 • Keep a sleep diary/blog.
-Record the amount of hours slept for 2 weeks.
+Record the number of hours slept for 2 weeks.
 In the diary, note how you felt after sleeping.
-Did you feel well rested?
+Did you feel well-rested?
 Were there times you felt exhausted?
 Use this information to track your patterns and assist in planning a better sleep routine.
-A sleep diary is also useful if you ever see the doctor for sleep related issues.
+A sleep diary is also useful if you ever see the doctor for sleep-related issues.

 • Reset your sleep schedule.
 Try resetting your sleep schedule.
 Go to sleep earlier and set an alarm to wake up at a consistent time the next morning.